axonasif/dotsh/README.md

 For Gitpod, you can set these on https://gitpod.io/variables with `*/*` as the scope.

-Currently there are a few variables which can alter the behavior of my dotfiles:
+Currently there are a few variables which can alter the behavior of `dotfiles-sh` on the fly:
 ### `DOTFILES_NO_VSCODE`
 > Defaults to `false`.
 > Setting this to `true` will cause it to kill VSCode so that you can claim back your memory and CPU usage 😜